-/s/ William L. Jones William L. Jones,

-Chairman of the Board
+William L. Jones, Chairman of the Board

-PACIFIC ETHANOL, INC. NOTICE OF THE 2019 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD NOVEMBER 7, 2019
+PACIFIC ETHANOL, INC. NOTICE OF THE 2020 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD NOVEMBER 18, 2020

-NOTICE IS HEREBY GIVEN that the 2019 annual meeting ("Annual Meeting") of stockholders of Pacific Ethanol, Inc., a Delaware corporation, will be held at 9:00 a.m., local time, on Thursday, November 7, 2019 at our corporate headquarters at 400 Capitol Mall, Suite 2060, Sacramento, California 95814, for the following purposes, as more fully described in the Proxy Statement accompanying this notice:
+NOTICE IS HEREBY GIVEN that the 2020 annual meeting ("Annual Meeting") of stockholders of Pacific Ethanol, Inc., a Delaware corporation, will be held at 9:00 a.m., local time, on Wednesday, November 18, 2020 at our corporate headquarters at 400 Capitol Mall, Suite 2060, Sacramento, California 95814, for the following purposes, as more fully described in the Proxy Statement accompanying this notice:

-- 1. To elect nine directors to serve on our Board of Directors until the next annual meeting of stockholders and/or until their successors are duly elected and qualified.
-The nominees for election are William L. Jones, Neil M. Koehler, Michael D. Kandris, Terry L. Stone, John L. Prince, Douglas L. Kieta, Larry D. Layne, Gilbert E. Nathan and Dianne S. Nury. - 2.
+- To elect seven directors to serve on our Board of Directors until the next annual meeting of stockholders and/or until their successors are duly elected and qualified.
+The nominees for election are William L. Jones, Michael D. Kandris, Terry L. Stone, John L. Prince, Douglas L. Kieta, Gilbert E. Nathan and Dianne S. Nury. - 2.
 To cast a non-binding advisory vote to approve our executive compensation ("say-on-pay"). - 3.
-To cast a non-binding advisory vote on the frequency of future advisory votes to approve our executive compensation. - 4.
-To approve an amendment to our 2016 Stock Incentive Plan to increase the number of shares of common stock authorized for issuance under the plan from 3,650,000 shares to 5,650,000 shares. - 5.
-To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2019. - 6.
+To approve an amendment to our 2016 Stock Incentive Plan to increase the number of shares of common stock authorized for issuance under the plan from 5,650,000 shares to 7,400,000 shares. - 4.
+To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2020. - 5.
 To transact such other business as may properly come before the Annual Meeting or any adjournment(s) or postponement(s) thereof.

-All stockholders of record at the close of business on September 10, 2019 are entitled to notice of and to vote at the Annual Meeting and any adjournment(s) or postponement(s) thereof.
+All stockholders of record at the close of business on September 23, 2020 are entitled to notice of and to vote at the Annual Meeting and any adjournment(s) or postponement(s) thereof.

 We cordially invite all stockholders to attend the Annual Meeting in person.
 Whether or not you plan to attend, it is important that your shares be represented and voted at the meeting.
 As an alternative to voting in person at the Annual Meeting, you can vote your shares electronically over the Internet, or if you receive a proxy card or voting instruction form in the mail, by mailing the completed proxy card or voting instruction form.
-For detailed information regarding voting instructions, please refer to the section entitled "How do I vote?" on page 5 of the Proxy Statement.
+For detailed information regarding voting instructions, please refer to the section entitled "How do I vote?" on page 4 of the Proxy Statement.